Date Lab: Her roommate says her type is ‘generic’

 They discussed their families and hometowns.
 Though Fiona is from Rhode Island and has never been to the Midwest, Elliott determined that her being from a “small town” outside of the DMV constituted a “similar upbringing.”

 They also talked about reality television and podcasts.
 “He is a Joe Rogan fan,” Fiona admitted.
-“But he did say he listens to other things as well.”.
+“But he did say he listens to other things as well.”
 Both are avid readers, and they swapped book recommendations.

 “There was genuine interest,” Elliott said.
 “Toward the end, she was smiling a lot, so I thought we had a good conversation and connected.”
 They stayed at the restaurant until just after 10 p.m.
 “It was definitely the longest first date I’ve been on,” he said.